-Factbox: Sports events hit by the coronavirus epidemic
+Factbox - Sports events hit by the coronavirus epidemic

 * The Irish Rugby Football Union has postponed the country’s Six Nations fixture against Italy due to the virus outbreak in northern Italy.
 The game was scheduled to take place in Dublin on March 7.

-The Coppa Italia final, due to be played May 13, has been moved to May 20.
-The semi-final second-leg match between Juventus and AC Milan in Turin on March 4 was postponed.
+* Ten Serie A matches have been postponed as well as two Coppa Italia semi-final ties (Juventus v AC Milan and Napoli v Inter Milan).

-The government extended a ban on supporters at matches in three regions but lifted it in the Piedmont region, home to Juventus.
+* Tunisia has banned foreign football fans from attending CAF Champions League games involving local clubs.
+Tunis Esperance v Egypt’s Zamalek and Etoile du Sahel v Morocco’s Wydad Casablanca will be affected.

-* The Swiss soccer league has been put on hold until at least March 23 after the clubs rejected the possibility of playing matches behind closed doors.
+* The Swiss soccer league has been put on hold until at least March 23 after the clubs rejected the possibility of playing matches without any spectators attending.

 * Asian Champions League matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.